angarsky/diveintopython/learn/exceptions.md

 ### How to `raise` an Exception

 Raising an exception in Python is straightforward.
 You can use the `raise` keyword followed by an instance of the exception you want to throw.
-This is commonly referred to as raise exception`.
+This is commonly referred to as raise exception.

 ### Example: Raising `ValueError`